-The front of the skyboard must be a flat finish, while the rear must be a gloss finish.
+The front of the skyboard must be a flat finish, while the rear may be flat or a gloss finish.
+Gloss finish is recommended to protect the skyboard rear against damage when the module is part of a end board pair for transport.
 This can be achieved by application of clear gloss over the flat skyboard color,